madlogmay/adoxographical_demiurge/docs/index.md

-# The Adoxographical Demiurge
+# Welcome

+??? info inline end "What does that name mean?"\
     **Adoxographical** (noun, rhetoric)  Of or pertaining to fine writing on a minor or trivial subject.

     **Demiurge** (noun, figuratively) Something (such as an idea, individual or institution) conceived as an autonomous creative force or decisive power.

 === "About"
     This is a test area